Azure/bicep-registry-modules/avm/res/api-management/service/README.md

 ### Parameter: `customProperties`

 Custom properties of the API Management service.
+Not supported if SKU is Consumption.

 - Required: No
 - Type: object